JacksonStrauss/Beach-Bots-2021--2022-Code-Documentation/Vision Pipeline/README.md

 matTotalRight = Core.sumElems(matWholeRight).val[0];

 ```
-All that's left now is to implement the logic to actually determine where the marker is in relation to the robot.
+All that is left now is to implement the logic to actually determine where the marker is in relation to the robot.
 I used a simple process of elimination
-algorithm wich determines that the marker is in the center if not enough lime pixels are present in the left or right views of the camera.
-The numerical MARGIN value represents the numerical value if the marker were to be placed in the center and was determined with trial and error to achieve accurate detection results.
+algorithm that returns that the marker is in the center if not enough lime pixels are present in the left or right views of the camera.
+The numerical "MARGIN" value is added as a buffer to ensure that one side actually has a substantially larger "lime" pixel count than the other side.
+The "MARGIN" value was chosen using trial and error along with outputs from debugging.
 ```java
 final int MARGIN = 100000;